tendermint/tendermint/docs/architecture/adr-065-custom-event-indexing.md

 CREATE INDEX idx_tx_events_key_value ON tx_events(key, value);
 CREATE INDEX idx_tx_events_hash ON tx_events(hash);
 ```

+The `PSQLEventSink` will implement the `EventSink` interface as follows:

 ### Configuration

 The current `tx_index.indexer` configuration would be changed to accept a list